KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span" style="max-width: 720px;">

 Most of these addresses are encouraged by [RFC 2142](https://tools.ietf.org/html/rfc2142):
-Mailbox names for common services, roles, and functions.
+"Mailbox names for common services, roles, and functions".
 Role-based addresses are usually configured as [aliases](#alias-address) so that incoming emails can be forwarded to several people.